FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Home_Page.md

 ### Open a session

-Let you open a session from disk.
+Let you open a session from a disk.

 ## Recent Sessions

-This box list the latest opened session in SPAT Revolution.
+This box list the latest open session in SPAT Revolution.
 You can open one by double-clicking on it.

 ## Resources

-This box gives you direct access to many resources related to SPAT Revolution :
+This box gives you direct access to many resources related to SPAT Revolution:
 - This documentation
 - DAW templates for using LAP
 - OSC templates, which include a lemur template and a QLab example session